In this page, we present a simple example of a streaming application in WindFlow. The example showcases a well-known streaming benchmark: WordCount.

 };

-The Counter can be implemented by a Map operator encapsulating an internal state partitioned by key (a hash table).
+The Counter can be implemented as a Map operator that encapsulates an internal state partitioned by key (typically maintained in a hash table).

 class Counter_Functor